 2) Payment status: filter options include “voided,” “paid,” “partially refunded,” “authorized” or “refunded.”

-a) From the “Orders” page, click “Filter orders”, and select the “Payment status” filter:
+a) From the “Orders” page, click “Filter”, and select the “Payment status” filter:

 b) Select a value dependent on how you wish to filter your orders.